Ibuprofen: Chemistry

 Ibuprofen is practically insoluble in water, but very soluble in most organic solvents like ethanol (66.18 g/100 mL at 40 °C for 90% EtOH), methanol, acetone and dichloromethane.

 The original synthesis of ibuprofen by the Boots Group started with the compound isobutylbenzene.
 The synthesis took six steps.
 Firstly, isobutylbenzene undergoes Friedel-Crafts acylation with acetic anhydride, yielding p-isobuthylphenyl methyl ketone.
 Then, through Darzens reaction with ethyl chloroacetate, a α,β-epoxyester is obtained.
-Then, in acidic environment, it undergoes decarboxylation and hydrolysis, yielding an aldehyde bearing one more carbon atom than the initial ketone.
+Then, in an acidic environment, it undergoes decarboxylation and hydrolysis, yielding an aldehyde bearing one more carbon atom than the initial ketone.
 Then, it goes through a reaction with hydroxylamine, yielding a corresponding oxime.
 Later, it is converted into a nitrile and hydrolyzed into ibuprofen.